Solo Female Travel in Europe.

 If you’re a big city, like Paris or London, compare the cost of a city pass to what the attractions would cost a la carte.
 You might be surprised at the savings and choose to invest in a pass.
 Most passes also allow you to “skip the line” at popular attractions – which could save you a lot of time.

-Some countries, such as Italy, require your shoulders to be covered for you to enter the (beautiful) churches.
+I love solo female travel in Europe, because I feel free to dress however I please.
+There are limits, though.
+For example, some countries, such as Italy, require your shoulders to be covered for you to enter the (beautiful) churches.
+And you ought to visit them.
+Europe has some of the most famous churches in the world.
 Yes, women should able to wear whatever they want without judgement, but unfortunately now isn’t the time to discuss those issues.
 Cover up.

 14. Be aware of the difference between “high” and “low” season.